-A number of culinary superstars are stepping up their social media game to not only keep busy and sane, but also educate their followers on how to make do on the food front during these challenging times.
+A number of culinary superstars continue to raise their social media game to not only keep busy and sane, but also educate their followers on how to make do on the food front during these challenging times.
 Through cooking clubs, live tutorials, and recipe suggestions that make the most of limited fridge and pantry options, these celebrity chefs are converting their Instagram accounts into indispensable cooking resources.
-Below you’ll find our favorite accounts from familiar food world favorites that are absolute must-follows during the coronavirus quarantine.
+Below you’ll find our favorite accounts from familiar food world favorites that are absolute must-follows.

 Related Reading: The Best Cooking Shows on IGTV Right Now

-Head to Michael Symon’s Instagram for quarantine-friendly recipes that probably pre-date your own isolation period.
-Many of the Iron Chef’s creations are one sheet, one pot, or one pan for those of you already fatigued from spending a ton of time in the kitchen cooking and cleaning.
-He’s even looking out for the vegans out there with a Mac & “Cheese” with zero dairy but plenty of flavor.
+If it’s simple comfort food you crave, this Iron Chef’s IG is where it’s at.
+Many of his creations are of the one sheet, one pot, or one pan variety for those of you already fatigued from spending a ton of time in the kitchen cooking and cleaning.
+He’s even looking out for the vegans with a Mac & “Cheese” with zero dairy but plenty of flavor.

-Earlier this week, Jamie Oliver premiered “Keep Cooking and Carry On” on Channel 4 in the UK.
-For those who don’t have access to the series which navigates the complexities of a COVID-19 kitchen, we suggest turning to the British cooking sensation’s Instagram where you’ll find recaps and links to “easy” recipes for homemade bread, carbonara and much more.
+Jamie Oliver’s “Keep Cooking and Carry On” has been essential quarantine viewing since it began airing on the UK’s Channel 4 in March.
+But for those who don’t have access to the series which navigates the complexities of a COVID-19 kitchen, we suggest turning to the British cooking sensation’s Instagram where you’ll find recaps and links to “easy” recipes for homemade bread, carbonara and much more.

 Related Reading: How to Keep Yourself Calm, Well-Fed, and Healthy Right Now

 Ina Garten is the undisputed grand doyenne of simple yet elevated home cooking.
-Her most recent IG posts have centered on hacks of her own recipes along with a side of kitchen organizing tips.
-Best of all, the Barefoot Contessa is interacting with her followers so if you seek expert cooking advice or just want to check in on Jeffrey, chime in with a comment.
+When she isn’t busy shaking things up with over-sized viral cocktails, the Barefoot Contessa offers some of her signature recipes (savory and sweet) with a side of kitchen organizing tips.
+Best of all, she is game to interact with her followers so if you seek expert cooking advice or just want to check in on Jeffrey, chime in with a comment.

 There’s no better chef to start an Instagram-driven baking club than the renowned Milk Bar founder.
-Christina Tosi posts the ingredient list the night before, and then at 2 p.m.
+The ingredient list (which is focused on pantry staples) is posted the night before, and then at 2 p.m.
 ET/11 a.m.
 PT, she goes live with instructions on what to do with them.
-The premiere episode featured instructions on how to make Cut-Out Cookies which could be baked on the spot or frozen for the future.
-Shockingly, the recipe consisted of just five pantry staples (all-purpose flour, light brown sugar, softened unsalted butter, kosher salt, and confectioners sugar).
-Tosi being Tosi, she took it a quirky extra step by making two different glazes, one infused with carrot juice and the other with cola.
+Take her recipe for Cut-Out Cookies which consisted of just five ingredients (all-purpose flour, light brown sugar, softened unsalted butter, kosher salt, and confectioners sugar).
+But Tosi being Tosi, she took it a quirky extra step by making two different glazes, one infused with carrot juice and the other with cola.

-True to form, Giada De Laurentiis is serving up easy, comforting, family-friendly dishes during the quarantine with her Pantry Recipe Central posts.
-But like Ina Garten, this Food Network icon is adapting some of her most popular recipes for threadbare kitchens.
+True to form, Giada De Laurentiis is serving up easy, accessible, family-friendly dishes during the quarantine with her Pantry Recipe Central posts.
+The Food Network icon is adapting some of her most popular recipes for threadbare kitchens.
 No surprise, there’s a particular focus on Italian-influenced eats so if you’re craving dishes like chicken tetrazzini or slow cooker quinoa minestrone, Giada has you covered.

 Header image courtesy of The Barefoot Contessa